yuanjs/hackernews/README.md

 to fetch the news from https://news.ycombinator.com, you can view the original web page of the news or the comments.

 There are still two thing need to do:
 1. Add the standard share extentions of iOS.
+(DONE)
 2. Fetching all the comments.
 Currently only fetch the first level of comments.
+(CANCEL)
+3. Use the same webview to fetch the comments page directory.
+(DONE)